KARL MAYER Holding GmbH & Co. KG, Industriestrasse 1, 63179 Obertshausen, Germany

 To our knowledge, the referrer URL, the IP address, the behaviour of webshop visitors, information about operating system, browser and dwell time, cookies, display instructions and scripts, the user's input behaviour and mouse movements in the "reCAPTCHA" checkbox area are transmitted to "Google".
 Google uses the information obtained in this way, among other things, to digitize books and other printed matter and to optimize services such as Google Street View and Google Maps (e.g. house number and street name recognition).

 The IP address transmitted within the scope of "reCAPTCHA" will not be merged with other Google data unless you are logged in to your Google account at the time you use the "reCAPTCHA" plug-in.
 If you wish to prevent Google from transmitting and storing data about you and your behaviour on our webshop, you must log out of Google before you visit our site or use the reCAPTCHA plug-in.

-In addition to the deactivation methods described above, you can also generally prevent the targeting technologies described by setting a corresponding cookie in your browser (see also 3.7.2).
-You can also deactivate preference-based advertising using the preference manager available here.
+In addition to the described deactivation methods, you can also generally prevent the described targeting technologies by means of a corresponding cookie setting in your browser (see also 3.5.2).
+You also have the option of deactivating preference-based advertising using the preference manager which can be accessed here.

 3.5.8.
 Social media links